Skip to content

 7. power to the plasticfree period

-Did you know that menstruating women use around 17,000 period products in their lifetime?
-We can hardly imagine the huge amount of waste per person!
-Pads and tampons almost always contain plastic and are inserted into the body with many other chemicals and bleaching agents.
+Did you know that menstruating women use approximately 17,000 period products in their lifetime?
+We can hardly imagine the enormous amount of waste per person!
+Pads and tampons almost always contain plastic and are inserted into the body along with many other chemicals and bleaching agents.
 BUND eV is calling for more information on this.
-Friends of the Earth also explains that up to 3,000 chemicals can be found in period products.
+Friends of the Earth also explains that period products can contain up to 3,000 chemicals.

 It doesn't have to be that way!
-From washable, waste- and plastic-free period pads and menstrual underwear without toxic ingredients to ecological and compostable disposable products and menstrual cups, there are really many ways to take care of your period differently.
-Our buddies from The Female Company are real queens and kings in this field.
+From washable, waste- and plastic-free period pads and menstrual underwear without toxic ingredients to eco-friendly and compostable disposable products and even menstrual cups, there are truly many ways to take care of your period differently.
+Our buddies at The Female Company are true queens and kings in this field.

 8. cream in circulation

-Circular economy is the magic word for a lot of waste avoidance: producing and consuming in cycles, reusing and repairing products and returning resources after use so that new products can be made from them.
-Similar to nature, the principle of waste should also disappear in the economy.
+Circular economy is the magic word for all kinds of waste avoidance: producing and consuming in cycles, reusing and repairing products, and returning resources after use so that they can be turned into new products.
+Just as in nature, the principle of waste should disappear in the economy as well.
 What does this have to do with your plastic-free bathroom?
 If you still buy products in disposable packaging, then quite a lot.
-But here too there are new approaches that are based on the reuse of packaging and thus offer a zero-waste solution.
-In Germany, for example, at Fair Squared you can buy creams in glass jars that are returned, rinsed out and reused after use.
+But here too, there are new approaches based on the reuse of packaging and thus offer a zero-waste solution.
+In Germany, for example, Fair Squared offers the option of buying creams in glass jars that can be returned, rinsed out, and reused after use.

 9. Sweat plastic-free

-Do you want a deodorant that is not only aluminum-free, but also plastic-free?
-For your own deodorant, you need at least baking soda powder, so that you can rub it under your armpit with a wet finger to avoid unwanted odors.
-Most people know it from baking, but baking soda has a number of other uses as an antibacterial miracle cure.
-If you also want a great scent, stir together coconut oil, baking soda and an essential oil of your choice and voilá, deodorant!
+Fancy a deodorant that's not only aluminum-free but also plastic-free?
+To make your own deodorant, you'll need at least baking soda powder, which you can rub under your armpit with a wet finger to prevent unwanted odors.
+Most people know it from baking, but as an antibacterial miracle cure, baking soda has several other uses.
+If you also want a great fragrance, mix together coconut oil, baking soda, and an essential oil of your choice, and voilà: deodorant!

 Bathtub

-After all the input for a plastic-free bathroom, you definitely deserve some relaxation.
-That's why we would like to introduce you to our wet relaxation concept: the soulful tub without plastic.
+After all this input on creating a plastic-free bathroom, you definitely deserve some relaxation.
+Therefore, we'd like to introduce you to our wet relaxation concept: The soulful, plastic-free tub.

 • Crush 100 g of olive oil soap into small pieces.